 - Prefer storing solar energy for later use

-Hybrid Solar Systems for Commercial Use
+Hybrid Solar Systems Used in Businesses

 - Offices